-The SR785 comes equipped with a wide selection of averaging techniques to improve signal-to-noise ratio.
-RMS averaging reduces signal fluctuations, while vector averaging minimizes noise from synchronous signals.
-Peak hold averaging is also available.
+The SR785 comes equipped with a wide selection of averaging techniques to improve your signal-to-noise ratio.
+Choose rms averaging to reduce signal fluctuations, vector averaging to actually eliminate noise from synchronous signals, or peak hold averaging.
+In the order tracking measurement group, time averaging is available.
 Both linear and exponential averaging are provided for each mode.